openhive-network/HAfAH/tests/integration/functional/fork_extension/Readme.md

 # Functional test
 The tests start sql scripts which checks fork_extension plugin functionalities.

+# Tests format
+Each tests contains three sql function:
+1. __test_given__ setup state before execution functionality uder test
+2. __test_when__ executes functionality under test
+3. __test_then__ validate results of executed functionality

 # Requirements
-The tests require to have configured locally (means on local host) configured postgres server with the current system user as postgres SUPERUSER with CREATEDB option and authentication method peer(setting inside `pg_hba.conf`)
+- The tests require to have configured locally (means on local host) postgres server with the current system user as postgres SUPERUSER with CREATEDB option and authentication method peer(setting inside `pg_hba.conf`)
+- The 'fork_extension' plugin must be installed, the best option is to execute first `make install` from a build directory